umrashrf/selectors/docs/topics/selectors.rst

    library).

 Scrapy comes with its own mechanism for extracting data.
-They're called selectors because they "select" certain parts of the HTML document specified either by `XPath`_ or `CSS`_ expressions.
+They're called Selectors because they "select" certain parts of the HTML document specified either by `XPath`_ or `CSS`_ expressions.

 `XPath`_ is a language for selecting nodes in XML documents, which can also be